 Level 4: High-level evaluation of the platform taking into consideration significant KPIs defined in AERAS Description of Activities (DoA).

-Level 3: Based on feedback from Trainees and Pilot owner, the level of satisfaction of the training activities are evaluated.
+Level 3: Based on feedback from Trainees and Pilot owner, the level of satisfaction of the training activities is evaluated.

-Level 2: the quality of the Learning activities are evaluated using as measure the average grades received by trainees after executing learning activities.
+Level 2: the quality of the Learning activities is evaluated using as measure the average grades received by trainees after executing learning activities.

 Level 1: technical aspects, like set-up times, functional capabilities and number of detected defects are taken into account to evaluate the overall technical quality of the platform.